dfiredeveloper/dynamic-loader/README.md

 ```

 ## Example
-Here's an example of a simple website using Dynamic Loader:
+1. Here's an example of a simple website using Dynamic Loader:

-Create index.html with navigation links and a content container.
+2.Create index.html with navigation links and a content container.

-Create additional HTML files (home.html, about.html, contact.html) with content for each page.
+3. Create additional HTML files (home.html, about.html, contact.html) with content for each page.

-Add the above JavaScript to your main script file.
+4. Add the above JavaScript to your main script file.

-Include the CSS for smooth transitions and error handling.
+5. Include the CSS for smooth transitions and error handling.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.